IHE/RAD.IMR/input/pagecontent/volume-1.md

 During reporting, the radiologist views the study to be reported, and possibly one or more other studies for comparison.

-A DiagnosticReport resource may reference a ServiceRequest resource to capture the procedure information.
-A DiagnosticReport resource also references one or more ImagingStudy resources to capture the reviewed studies.
+A `DiagnosticReport` resource may reference a `ServiceRequest` resource to capture the procedure information.
+A `DiagnosticReport` resource also references one or more `ImagingStudy` resources to capture the reviewed studies.

-Although the procedure and imaging study exist in other systems prior to reporting, the corresponding ServiceRequest or ImagingStudy resources may not.
-Therefore even though the Report Creator is not the source of truth for the order and imaging studies, the Report Creator may create these dependent resources along with DiagnosticReport during report creation.
+Although the procedure and imaging study exist in other systems prior to reporting, the corresponding `ServiceRequest` or `ImagingStudy` resources may not.
+Therefore even though the Report Creator is not the source of truth for the order and imaging studies, the Report Creator may create these dependent resources along with `DiagnosticReport` during report creation.

 ##### Report Content

 At reporting time, the Report Creator captures the findings and measurements reported by the radiologist as narrative text.
-These narrative text are stored in FHIR DiagnosticReport.text.
+These narrative text are stored in FHIR `DiagnosticReport.text`.

-The narrative text may include ImagingSelection resources to capture the observation imaging context so that the user can view the corresponding images and measurements at a later time.
+The narrative text may include `ImagingSelection` resources to capture the observation imaging context so that the user can view the corresponding images and measurements at a later time.

-Since a DiagnosticReport resource is the top level resource used to capture a multimedia report, every time a multimedia report is created, a DiagnosticReport resource is created.
+Since a `DiagnosticReport` resource is the top level resource used to capture a multimedia report, every time a multimedia report is created, a `DiagnosticReport` resource is created.

 ##### Organizational Context

 In additional to the imaging procedure context and the report content, a report also captures organizational context such as the patient which is the subject of the report, which organization is responsible for the report, and who is responsible for the report content.
 Generally the EMR manages the patient records, the organization structure and the pool of practitioners available.

-A DiagnosticReport references organizational level resources such as `Patient`, `Organization`, `Practitioner` and `PractitionerRole`.
-Since these organization context exist prior to the report being created and are managed by systems other than the reporting system, it is a prerequisite that these organizational resources already exist prior to the creation of DiagnosticReport resource.
+A `DiagnosticReport` references organizational level resources such as `Patient`, `Organization`, `Practitioner` and `PractitionerRole`.
+Since these organization context exist prior to the report being created and are managed by systems other than the reporting system, it is a prerequisite that these organizational resources already exist prior to the creation of `DiagnosticReport` resource.
 As a result, a Report Creator will only reference these organizational resources during report creation.

 #### 1:52.4.1.7 Inter-Enterprise Use Cases